 How to address and react to my self-critic – I feel like this is something I used to struggle with on a daily basis – becoming involved with my own criticism and creating negativity towards myself.
 I know have the tools to combat this!

 I have learned to observe and respond with kindness and curiosity when my mind will not settle and be grounded, and when I struggle to focus on what is happening in the body.
 I learned that there is so much more to learn about compassion based practice.
 I believe it will be a lifetime journey.

 The arrows – I loved the three arrows.
 The first arrow is the unavoidable pain of life – we get sick, experience pain, loved ones die and we feel grief, and so on.
-The second arrow is the resistance and avoidance to the pain of the first arrow.
+The second arrow is the suffering we cause ourselves from seeking to avoid and resist the reality of the pain from the first arrow.
 The third arrow is the belief that because we have been struck by two arrows something is wrong with us; we feel like we are a flawed human being (Tara Brach the ‘trance of unworthiness’).
 It is argued that the first arrow is an inevitable part of human life, but the other two arrows are self inflicted.
+We cause ourselves a great deal of unnecessary suffering.
 Therefore with training we can stop inflicting more suffering on our wounds by turning towards these difficulties with acceptance, kindness and equanimity.

 That it’s ok not to get on with everyone but you can still wish then happiness/love in their life.

 I learned to be kinder and more forgiving to myself in order that I can be compassionate to others.

 3. Has the course impact on your engagement with colleagues, family and friends?
 Please explain.

 I am noticing my physical and emotional reactions more and responding to these in more positive ways.
 I am feeling more connected and responsive to others’ reactions & emotions.